- Sermon Notes

 b.
 Each time Joseph said, “Manasseh” he also remembered his family but with God’s heart.

-8. And Joseph was healed before he ever received an apology from his brothers.
+- I submit that Joseph was healed before he ever received an apology from his brothers.

 ILLUS – Stephen, the first Christian martyr’s example